Decodo/n8n-nodes-decodo/README.md

 ## Development & Releases

+To contribute to this node:

+- Install n8n globally in your development machine.
+- Pull and build this repo.
+- Inside the project folder, run `npm link` after building to make your local build of `@decodo/n8n-nodes-decodo` available in the local npm registry.
+- Inside `~/.n8n/nodes/node_modules/`, run `npm link @decodo/n8n-nodes-decodo`.

+See this doc for more info: https://docs.n8n.io/integrations/creating-nodes/test/run-node-locally

 ### Automated Releases

 This project uses automated releases via GitHub Actions and semantic-release.
 When code is merged into the `main` branch, the following happens automatically: